HamedHojatian/HBF-Net/README.md

 # Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming

-In this repository you can find the simulation source code of. "[Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming](https://ieeexplore.ieee.org/document/9439874)", IEEE Transactions on Wireless Communications.
+In this repository you can find the simulation source code of: "[Unsupervised Deep Learning for Massive MIMO Hybrid Beamforming](https://ieeexplore.ieee.org/document/9439874)", IEEE Transactions on Wireless Communications.

 ## Channel model